- Resource Center

 Many birds, including Bald Eagles, concentrate along the Stikine River in April to feed on little oily fish known as hooligan.
 Two thousand or more birds move between the Middle Arm and North Arm of the Stikine River.
 Hundreds of thousands of gulls also arrive in the spring to take advantage of this valuable food source.
 Gull species present at this time include: Banapartes, Herring, Glaucous, Glaucous-winged, California, Mew, Ring-billed, Thayers and Black-legged Kittiwake.

 Other events include a PHOTO CONTEST, speaker and bird walk, Ducks Unlimited dinner, and the Muskeg Meadows Golf Club Annual Membership meeting and Angerman's Inc. sponsored golf tournament.
-The 2012 schedule is posted below to get an idea of activities for next year.
+The 20134 schedule is still posted so you can get an idea of activities for next year.

 Wrangell’s Stikine River Birding Festival provides an ideal opportunity for all ages to celebrate the spring migration.
 Events are scheduled for all ages and interests.
 The festival is sponsored by the Tongass National Forest and U.S. Forest Service International Programs in partnership with the City and Borough of Wrangell, the Wrangell Convention and Visitors Bureau, the James and Elsie Nolan Center, Wrangell Public Schools and the Copper River International Migratory Bird Initiative.